zwanner/09-README-Generator/README.md

 ## Contributing
  Just pull request!
 ## Tests
- There are no tests for this project
+ There are no tests for this project.
 ## Questions
  [Zwanner](https://github.com/Zwanner)